By Kristy Wise

 It always made me wonder why we were giving these little kids water that I myself would never drink.

-I understand that you can't always give your kids purified water, but it's a good idea to have a reliable purifier at home.
+I understand that you can't always give your kids filtered water, but it's a good idea to have a reliable filter at home.

 A clean, pure source of water in the home will guarantee that your child's main source of hydration is a healthy option.